-Note: Some plans provide additional coverage in the Coverage Gap, which can lower the cost share for drugs during this stage.
+Note: Some plans provide additional coverage in the Coverage Gap, which can lower your share of the cost for drugs during this stage.

-generic and brand name prescription drugs.
-In the Catastrophic Coverage stage, copays are typically lower than during the Initial
+both generic and brand name prescription drugs.
+In the Catastrophic Coverage stage, copays are typically lower than during the Initial Coverage stage.

-use tools, programs and restrictions to help control costs and ensure patient safety, which you should be aware of.
+Many drug plans use rules, programs and restrictions to help control costs and ensure patient safety, which you should be aware of.

 For some drugs, some Medicare prescription drug plans have a coverage rule that requires you to try one or more alternative,

 lower cost prescription drugs to treat your health condition before the plan will cover the prescribed drug.
 For example,

 if your doctor or other prescriber prescribes Drug A, but Drug B also treats your medical condition, your plan may require that you try Drug B first.

 If Drug B does not work for you, then the plan may cover Drug A as originally prescribed.